The 6888th Central Postal Directory Battalion

 Creation of the 6888th

 At the start of World War II, there were no female military units.
-By May 1942, Congress saw the commitment that a war on two fronts required.
+By May 1942, Congress realized the commitment that a war on two fronts required.
 They approved a bill that provided for a volunteer civilian women’s unit, the Women’s Army Auxiliary Corps.
 Initially, this provision was intended for white women only.
 After pressure from African American newspapers and activists, including First Lady Eleanor Roosevelt and her friend, educator Mary McLeod Bethune, it was decided that 10 percent of WAAC volunteers would be African American.

 By November 1944, a battalion of 824 enlisted African American women, including 31 officers, were gathered to form the 6888th Central Postal Directory Battalion.
 Though mail would be their priority, the Six-Triple Eight, as they were called, went through basic training just as all military did.
 Theirs took place at Fort Oglethorpe, Georgia, where they exercised, maneuvered through obstacle courses, and learned about gas masks and made long marches with various weights of rucksacks on their backs.